mosop/have_files/README.md

 end
 ```

-If test fails, have_files generate a diff message like:
+If test fails, have_files generates a diff message like:

 ```
 Failures: